Agudelo's artwork has brought a significant new trend of painting

 events, such as the 9/11 tragedy.
 Noriam's art elevates the

-spiritual sense of destiny and human drama.
+spiritual sense of human drama.

 the years, Noriam's